-Will a BK ruin my credit?
 Filing for bankruptcy is a challenging choice for some debtors to make.
-For many people suffering from financial hardships, the mention of the “b” word makes them panicked about their financial future.
-And it’s true – sometimes privately reorganizing how you will pay off your debts may the best route for you.
-However, filing for bankruptcy can be used as a tool to ensure that you have a debt-free financial future.
+For many people suffering from financial hardships, any mention of the “B word” causes them to panic about their financial future.
+And it’s true – sometimes, privately reorganizing how you will pay off your debts may be the best route for you.
+However, bankruptcy can be used as a tool to ensure that you have a debt-free financial future.

-Not all financial situations are the same – the type of bankruptcy that you file for will depend on what you value most.
-Do you want to prevent foreclosure of your home or would you prefer to walk debt-free in a shorter amount of time?
-If you prioritize keeping your property, then filing for a Chapter 13 bankruptcy with the help of a Watertown bankruptcy attorney will ensure that you can move past your financial stresses once and for all.
+Not all financial situations are the same.
+The type of bankruptcy that you file for will depend on what you value most.
+Do you want to prevent foreclosure of your home, or would you prefer to walk debt free in a shorter amount of time?
+If you prioritize keeping your property, then filing for a Chapter 13 bankruptcy with the help of a Massachusetts bankruptcy attorney will ensure that you can move past your financial stresses once and for all.

 A Chapter 13 bankruptcy is a court-approved payment plan to pay back the majority of your debts over a span of three to five years.
-Although some debtors prefer filing for a Chapter 7 bankruptcies since most of their debts will be liquidated, filing for a Chapter 13 will ensure that your credit reporting period is shorter.
-In filing a Chapter 13 bankruptcy, you will have a credit reporting period of seven years as opposed to a ten-year reporting period.
-If you continue to make your payments during the three to five-year debt repayment span, your credit score will recover from the debts that you’ve incurred.
+Although some debtors prefer filing for a Chapter 7 bankruptcy since most of their debts will be liquidated, filing for Chapter 13 will ensure that your credit reporting period is shorter.
+In filing a Chapter 13 bankruptcy, you will have a credit reporting period of seven years, as opposed to a 10-year reporting period with Chapter 7.
+If you continue to make your payments during the three-to-five-year debt repayment span of time, then your credit score will recover from the debts that you’ve incurred.

-Another concern that many debtors have is “Will I be able to keep my home after bankruptcy?”
-With a Chapter 7 bankruptcy, you agree to have your property sold so that you can walk debt-free.
+This is another concern that many debtors have.
+With a Chapter 7 bankruptcy, you agree to have your property sold so that you can walk debt free.
 If you want to keep your home, filing for a Chapter 13 bankruptcy will ensure that you keep all your property and prevent foreclosure.
-With the assistance of a seasoned bankruptcy attorney, you will have the tools to overcome your financial burdens.
+With the assistance of a seasoned bankruptcy lawyer, you will have the tools to overcome your financial burdens.